 In reality, if you don’t do it right, you might come off a little creepy.
 The chances are that you have plenty of information about your prospective clients.
 Engaging that way doesn't mean you should immediately send them a message.
 Don't just tell people you know a lot about them and can help them find the perfect real estate.

 To avoid coming off as creepy, start small.
-Find a shared connection, like a few of their posts, respond to their comments.
+Find a shared connection, like a few of their posts, and respond to their comments.
 You cannot go all in at once.
 Nurture the relationship and give it time to grow before you offer them your services.

 Brand Facebook Page